-The draft Act also regulates other important issues for offshore projects.
-First, when applying for support, a project needs to submit a plan regarding the involvement of local equipment, devices and services (i.e., a local content plan).
-With respect to grid connection, the draft Act stipulates that the project owner and the TSO may conclude an agreement on the sale of the grid connection; however, the TSO would be under no obligation to enter into such an agreement.
+The Act also regulates other important issues for offshore projects.
+First, when applying for support, a project needs to submit a plan regarding the involvement of local equipment, devices and services (i.e. a local content plan).
+With respect to grid connection, the Act stipulates that the project owner and the TSO may conclude an agreement on the sale of the grid connection; however, the TSO would be under no obligation to enter into such an agreement.
+The Act also specifies the requirements for applying for grid connection conditions.
+Finally, the Act introduces amendments to the administrative proceedings, for instance, the key permits such as the environmental decision (which is the key permit setting forth the environmental conditions for the specific project), as well as the building, use and water permits, will be immediately enforceable.